 This was really encouraging - we might be able to spread the lungworm parasites around, especially to toads at the invasion front, and kill many of the baby toads as they emerge from the water.
 And we could increase the effect of the lungworm by spreading the alarm chemical around at the same time, to “miniaturise” the baby toads.
 But there's a problem - would we also kill lots of native frogs?
 If so, the parasite can't be used to control toads.
-But it turned out this isn’t likely to be a problem – read on!
+But maybe this isn’t likely to be a problem? – read on!

 Third, another part of the parasite story.
 Dr Sylvain Dubey worked out just what kinds of lungworm parasites occur in toads and frogs.
 The parasites all look about the same, and there has always been a lot of uncertainty as to which species were which.
 The only reliable way to identify them is to look at their DNA sequences - a lot of work!
 But Sylvain compared DNA from lungworms found in toads (both in Australia and South America) to that from Australian frogs (mostly from Queensland, where the toads and frogs have lived side-by-side for more than 50 years).